swyh/GAN-utils/combine-A-B/README.md

 - --output_path : Set folder where image will be created
 - --width : Width of the image to be changed
 - --height : Height of the image to be changed
+- --dir_A : dataset A directory
+- --dir_B : dataset B directory